SUPER-Net: Trustworthy Image Segmentation via Uncertainty Propagation in Encoder-Decoder Networks: Experimental Methods

-We use three different medical segmentation datasets, including lung CT, hippocampus MRIs and brain tumor MRIs \cite{ma_jun_2020_3757476, simpson2019large, menze2014multimodal}.
-Our experiments use only the publicly available annotated data from the respective datasets, i.e., unlabeled data is not used for training, validating or testing.
-The datasets are divided into training, validation and testing bins with approximately $80\%$ selected for training, $10\%$ for the validation and $10\%$ for testing.
+We use three different medical benchmark segmentation datasets, including lung CT \citep{ma_jun_2020_3757476}, hippocampus MRIs \citep{antonelli2022medical} and brain tumor MRIs \citep{ menze2014multimodal}, and one clinical dataset \citep{pmid31136584}.
+Our experiments use only the publicly available annotated data from the respective datasets, i.e., unlabeled data is not used for training or validation.
+The datasets are divided into training, validation and testing bins with approximately $80\%$ selected for training, $10\%$ for validation and $10\%$ for testing.